dataminer-site/dataminer-site.github.io/docs/archive/0.7/sql/duckdb_table_functions.md

 Note2: If the sequence cycles, then the sequence will start over from the boundary of its range, not necessarily from the value specified as start value.

 ## duckdb_settings
-The `duckdb_settings()` function provides metadata about the settings available in the DuckDB instance.
+The `duckdb_settings()` function provides metadata about the settings available in the DataMiner instance.

 | Column | Description | Type |
 |:---|:---|:---|